Zirric is an experimental programming language with a reference implementation in Go.

 Runtime and packages

-a package system called Cavefile.
+and future/, plus a package system called Cavefile.

 Tooling